aliasmac/city-scape/README.md

 ## App Usage Instructions

-Clone the repo and in the project directory, you can run:
+Clone the repo and then in the project directory run:

 ### `npm start`